dylanforck/Student-Management-DBMS/README.md

 ## Running the App

-With your virtualenv active and env vars set:
+With the virtualenv active and env vars set:

 ```bash
 # Option A: Flask’s development server